dineshravisa-crypto/hackathon15122025/api/README.md

    }
    ```
 3. Click **Send**
-4. Data will search the web and return current news
+4. AgentEasy will search the web and return current news

 ### Test 6: Memory Check